PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 | 4.4 (held out) | 10.9 / 11.2 | 4.0 / 4.3 | 0.55 / 0.49 |
 | 5.0 | 13.8 / 12.4 | 4.1 / 4.0 | 0.63 / 0.53 |

 The largest miss is at 5.0 m, a calibration width: the measured flow jumps above the linear trend there and the model does not follow.
-Either the widest run is different in a way three scalar observables cannot see, or the model's flow really is linear in the width.
-That is a question about the model, and now a well-posed one.
+Given the speed pattern, that looks like the model's width dependence flattening, not like an odd measurement.
+So the honest summary of Step 5 is: a substantial improvement over the defaults, most points inside the band, and a systematic width-dependent shortfall at the wide end that the calibration cannot remove.
+Whether that passes depends on the purpose, which is exactly why the purpose has to be stated first.

 ## Step 6 — a second experiment, and where the model stops